 Like public financing, Lessig’s proposal also fails to address the issue of “independent” expenditures, which will only get worse.
 As Obama—a former professor of constitutional law—pointed out, the logic of the Citizens United decision suggests that foreign corporations also be allowed to make unlimited contributions to American political campaigns.

-to free speech, it would follow that foreign corporations also have that right.
+Because foreigners already have the right to free speech, it would follow that foreign corporations also have that right.
 (Those that have American subsidiaries already do.)

-solution is possible unless we can amend the Constitution to declare once and for all that money does not equal speech and corporations are not persons.
+To this reviewer it seems clear that no solution is possible unless we can amend the Constitution to declare once and for all that money does not equal speech and corporations are not persons.

 Consistent with their diminished horizons, the conventional wisdom among liberal activists is that the amendment route is impractical; it can’t be done, and if it can it will take too long.
 It requires approval by a two-thirds vote in each house of Congress and ratification by three-fourths of the states.
 An alternative is for two-thirds of the states to establish a constitutional convention to decide on an amendment.